Indigenous Trees

 Impressive but Evasive Hyenas

-Besides, regarding this type of beautiful, native Nature, it's not surprising that the wildlife fancies the health of their home and the quality of their environmental origin.
-However, since muscular but elusive hyenas hide under the long shadows of the trees, the overall impression of this forest can be perceived as scary and not without a somewhat thrilling adventure.
-Therefore, careful behaviour is prudent for sensitive people with reduced health and mobility, even if the wild animals avoid contact within this deeply primaeval woodland (40).
+Since native Nature is crucial for life and beauty, it's not surprising that wildlife fancies the health of their home and the quality of their environmental origin.
+However, since muscular but elusive hyenas hide under the long shadows of the trees, the overall impression of this forest can be perceived as scary and not without a worrying twilight adventure.

 and its Foreign, Tactical Hostility